Paujil Pico-de-hacha

 Appearance: The Razor-billed Curassow is a large bird with primarily black plumage and a vibrant blue facial skin patch around the eye.
 It has a prominent red bill that is laterally compressed and curved downwards, resembling a razor blade, which gives it its common name.

-Habitat: The Razor-billed Curassow inhabits the moist, lowland forests of the Amazon region in South Western Colombia.
+Habitat: The Razor-billed Curassow inhabits the moist, lowland forests of the Amazon region in south western Colombia.
 It prefers dense, humid forests with tall trees and thick undergrowth, near rivers or streams.

 Breeding: The reproductive behavior of the Razor-billed Curassow is not well documented.
 Breeding likely occurs during the rainy season, with pairs forming to raise their young.
 They may create simple nests in trees or dense vegetation for egg-laying and rearing the chicks.